lnynhi02/Stream-Processing-Pipeline/README.md

 Now, you can access PostgreSQL to view the output tables.
 Try querying one of the tables to see the data.

 ## Summary
 Throughout this guide, we’ve thoroughly examined each component of the pipeline, setting up Kafka for data streaming, from processing data with Spark to storing it in PostgreSQL.
-The incorporation of Docker simplifies the Kaffka setup.
+The incorporation of Docker simplifies the Kafka setup.

 It's important to note that while this setup is ideal for learning and small-scale projects, scaling it for production use would require additional considerations, particularly regarding security and performance optimization.
 Future enhancements could include integrating advanced data processing techniques,expanding the pipeline to incorporate more complex data sources.